PhilAddo/foodapp/README.md

 Setup
 1. Clone the repository
-2. Run 'npm run dev' to run and view the project
+2. Run 'npm run dev' in the terminal to run and view the project